Cemetery fees and charges

 For more information on our current prices, please refer to our Cemetery Fees and Charges list.

-Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by the City Councils Ground Maintenance team.
-Should you wish to report or discuss any Grounds Maintenance issues, please contact Customer Services on 01524 582491.
+Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by Lancaster City Council's Grounds Maintenance team.
+Should you wish to report or discuss any Grounds Maintenance issues within our cemeteries, please contact the Cemeteries Office directly.

 Dog control orders are in place throughout all of Lancaster City Council cemeteries - these grounds are not designated dog walking areas.